tometoproject/docs/installation.rst

 - ``script/build``: Runs a production build
 - ``script/lint``: Makes sure your code looks nice and is ready to commit
+- ``script/fix``: Automatically corrects your code based on our linting rules (this modifies your actual code files)
 - ``script/run``: Runs both the frontend and the backend
 - ``script/run_b``: Runs only the backend
 - ``script/run_f``: Runs only the frontend